 Incorrectly sized and fit ice skate boots can cause foot discomfort, affect skater performance, cause premature skate breakdown, and lead to injury.
 So, it is essential that your skates fit properly, whether you own them or rent them!

 Your blades need to be sharpened, on average, after every 20-40 hours of ice time.
-The specific depth of hollow will vary depending on the skater.
+The specific radius of hollow (ROH) will vary depending on the skater.
 I have my skates sharpened by Greg at Polar Skate Shop and highly recommend him.

-Boots and blades every skaters most important equipment.
+Boots and blades are every skater's most important equipment.
+Quality beginner skates can help you master skating skills more quickly and progress faster.
 I highly recommend that all skaters have their own pair of skates.

 Inexpensive skates from a big box store or a “great deal from a yard sale," are often not the value you think they are.

 Specifically, I do not recommend that my skaters wear "adjustable" or "grow with me" skates.
-The reason for this is that the blade is always the same size and this is not appropriate for learning to skate.
+This is because the blade is always the same size, which is not appropriate for learning to skate.
 My personal experience is that skaters that wear this kind of skate will struggle.
 I have often taken them off the ice and asked parents to rent skates instead.

 I also do not recommend hockey skates or any skate with a hockey-style blade to beginner skaters because the blade design makes it more challenging to learn how to skate.